lusinge/site-web/README.md

 ### Microblog Side Menu

 We also need to configure the sidebar's microblog to point to your alias account.
-If you dont have one you may want to disable this entierly.
+If you dont have one you may want to disable this entirely.

 It is pretty simpler first just go here and fill out the form: https://www.mastofeed.com/ .
 Feel free to set the UI scale to whatever you want but I find 80 works best.
 Also select the light theme to it matches.
 Make sure you uncheck show header as well.
 Finally set the width to a value of 100%.